emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer-1.md

     title: PRODUCT BROCHURE
 smallimage: /img/fiskemel-båt-2.png
 fullwidthimage: /img/img_5185-optim-1-.jpg
+description2: >-
-description2: "**Mass and Energy Balance** \r\n\nAll fishmeal plants are being calculated based on given numbers for rest raw material to be processed.
-This calculation are set up in a Mass and Energy Balance Scheme to specify dimensions on all equipment and piping. \n\n**Flowsheet**\n\nAfter finalizing a M&E balance we produce a flowsheet and 3D drawing to optimize the tradeoff betwen size, quality in materials and cost. \n\n**P&ID** \n\nTogether with client or yard, we produce all necessarry drawings and plan all interfaces for easy assembly and use.
-Of course PLC system are included - and can be integrated to most common PLC systems (for global control)"
+  **Mass and Energy Balance**

+  All fishmeal plants are being calculated based on given numbers for rest raw material to be processed.
+This calculation are set up in a Mass and Energy Balance Scheme to specify dimensions on all equipment and piping.

+  **Flowsheet**

+  After finalizing a M&E balance we produce a flowsheet and 3D drawing to optimize the tradeoff betwen size, quality in materials and cost.

+  **P&ID**

+  Together with client or yard, we produce all necessarry drawings and plan all interfaces for easy assembly and use.
+Of course PLC system are included - and can be integrated in the majority of common PLC systems (for global control)
 infobox2: |-